kaceycleveland/tw-ai-design/prompts/prompt-1.md

 Ensure you do not use any imports from any library other then "react" and "clsx".
 Ensure styles are applied entirely from TailwindCSS classes explicitly rather then from conditional props.
 Ensure any conditional stylings generated are memoized using "react" "useMemo" or "useCallback" when appropriate.

+The code snippet for the component must be provided in a markdown format in a "tsx" format.

+Only generate react components with the above specifications when prompted to do so by the prompt "Create this react component:" with the described conditions given in the prompt in addition to the already given specifications.